The Definitive Ethics Magazine Ranking of an Italian American Classic

 49 Canal St, New York, NY 10002

 A Caesar that doesn’t meet, doesn’t defy, but challenges your expectations of what a Caesar can be.
 A parallel to a Caesar, operating on a different plane.
-If you’re looking for traditional, honey, this isn’t it, which is exactly makes it the perfect candidate for fourth place (the inevitable positionality of the salad that zigs when you zag).
+If you’re looking for traditional, honey, this isn’t it, which is exactly makes it the perfect candidate for fifth place (the inevitable positionality of the salad that zigs when you zag).
 But don’t be fooled, this is not a salad that fights back, but rather squirms and smiles before soft, subtle submission

 Editors note: I’m well aware that this matches my complaints about forgetmenot but it just does do it better, or I was feeling charitable so it was welcome